 For a more extensive discussion of the relevant international norms on protection against statelessness, on the comparative methodology and a comprehensive discussion of the assessment of national rules in 36 European states, see a comparative report on protection against statelessness in Europe.

-The Global Database on Protection Against Statelessness is developed and maintained by Maastricht University as core partner of EUDO CITIZENSHIP.
-The project team at Maastricht University consists of Gerard-René de Groot, Maarten Vink and Olivier Vonk (coordinator).
+The Global Database on Protection Against Statelessness is developed and maintained by Maastricht University as core partner of EUDO CITIZENSHIP and the University of Liège.
+The project team at Maastricht University consists of Gerard-René de Groot and Maarten Vink.
+The team at Liège consists of Olivier Vonk (coordinator).
 The Database has been developed in cooperation with UNHCR.

 This database is made available freely for non-commercial use by the general public.
 We ask that users of the database acknowledge its source when using the data in their publications.
 Please cite as follows: